 Researchers identified 12 high-quality studies (including 2,756 patients) published between 1966 and 2015 that examined the impact of endocrine therapy on cognitive functioning.
 Study eligibility criteria included all prospective and retrospective observational cohort studies and randomized controlled trials that reported the impact of hormonal therapy, including selective estrogen modulators and aromatase inhibitors, on cognitive performance.
 Cognitive assessments were examined in breast cancer patients over time, from baseline to 6 months to 1 year and/or 2 years.

 Treatment with endocrine therapy was accompanied by deficits in verbal memory, verbal fluency, motor speed, attention, and working memory, but not psychomotor speed.
 Findings were limited by the methodical heterogeneity of included studies and relatively short follow-up periods (3 months to 2 years); thus, more research is needed.

-Objective cognitive deficits in men receiving androgen deprivation therapy for prostate cancer
+Objective cognitive deficits in men with prostate cancer receiving androgen deprivation therapy (ADT)

 Researchers identified 14 high-quality studies among 157 potentially relevant articles published between 1950 and June 2012 by searching PubMed, Medline, PsycINFO, Cochrane Library, and Web of Knowledge/Science.
 Criteria for study inclusion were an appropriate control group, baseline measurements, and the use of objective neuropsychological tests.
 Eleven studies were longitudinal; the authors included three cross-sectional studies.

-Effect sizes were calculated for the results.
 The only significant effect detected was for visuomotor ability.
-There were no discernible negative effects on the other domains studied: attention/working memory, executive functioning, language, verbal memory, visual memory, and visuospatial ability.
+There were no discernible negative effects on the other domains studied:

 Individual Research Studies